 I earned my PhD in linguistics at the CUNY Graduate Center in 2020.
 My dissertation is titled 360º Video and Language Documentation: Towards a Corpus of Kanien’kéha (Mohawk).
+You can download it here.
 My research has been funded in part by the Endangered Language Initiative.

-I am also a recent graduate of the medieval studies certificate program.
+I am also a recent graduate of the Graduate Center’s medieval studies certificate program.

 My research interests are interdisciplinary, centering around linguistics and folklore.
 Current research involves (1) endangered language documentation and revitalization, (2) phonesthemes in Germanic and Iroquoian word formation, and (3) witchcraft in early modern England and Anglo-American colonies.

 My paper, “A Grove of Folk Art on Staten Island: Documenting the Carvings of W. Dixon,” has been published in Voices: The Journal of New York Folklore.
 Download it here.

 My paper, “Language Snapshot: Kanien’kéha (Mohawk),” has been accepted for publication in Language Documentation & Description.

 I successfully defended my dissertation, “360º Video and Language Documentation: Towards a Corpus of Kanien’kéha (Mohawk)”!